nickylogan/ICRS/README.md

 ### Frontend development using Dash

 The entry point of the web application is on `main.py`.
-Other components live inside the `app` directory, containing three main python files:
+Other components live inside the `app` directory, containing four main python files:

 * `callbacks.py`: Dash callbacks to register, so that data can flow between components
 * `components.py`: UI components
+* `routes.py`: Flask routes
 * `layout.py`: Contains the main layout for the whole app

 If you want to understand the app's code in detail, you might wanna look [***here***](docs/dash.md) or read the code yourself.